edoardocattapan/ardo.github.io/_posts/2020-01-22-why-creation-is-impossible.md

 There is no need for things to move across space.
 There is no need for things to move across time.

-Reality is what exists, and it is eternally fixed.
-The possibility for change is not possible.
+There is movement in the form of the particular shifting perceptions of consciousness.
+So *living* is real, but everything is itself and not changing into other things.

-If you think you see change, you can only do so by first - arbitrarily - creating the unfounded assumptions of the flow of time, where creation, annihilation and "becoming-in-time" also are necessary.
+If you think you see change, you can only do so by first - arbitrarily - creating the unfounded assumptions of the flow of time, where creation, annihilation and "becoming-in-time" also are necessary, in a world view where separate, indepentent parts of the whole are acting inside an environment which is itself an independent part of reality.

+Separation is not real.
+What is real is only this exact moment, where everything exists.
+From the individual's perspective, consciousness is simultaneously the "creator" and the "witness" of what is real.
+Light exists only as your eyes are open or your skin senses the heat.

+You give and receive what is real, at the same moment.

-I'll end here with something actually real: **everything is fixed, eternal, glorious** - you and me included.
+I'll end here with something actually real: **everything is here, eternal, glorious** - you and me included.